dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 $ python3 onnx_export.py --model-dir=<YOUR-MODEL>
 ```

-The converted model will be saved under `<YOUR-MODEL>/ssd-mobilenet.onnx`, which you can then load with the `detectnet` programs like we did in the previous examples:
+The converted model will then be saved under `<YOUR-MODEL>/ssd-mobilenet.onnx`, which you can then load with the `detectnet` programs like we did in the previous examples:

 ```bash
 DATASET=<PATH-TO-YOUR-DATASET>